-Table 6 Limitations in current body of knowledge and future directions
+Limitations in current body of knowledge and future directions

-5. Megaprojects and stakeholder analysis - What we need to know Scholars The majority of the literature on stakeholder theories concerned regular size construction projects.
-Jepsen and Eskerod (2009); Mok et al. (2015); Yang et al. (2010) Much of the knowledge about stakeholder analysis practices in the megaproject context has been from the stakeholder impact perspective.
-Bourne and Walker (2005); Johnson et al. (2005); Mitchell et al. (1997); McElroy and Mills (2000); Nguyen et al. (2009); Olander (2007) Project stakeholders are mainly defined by their generic economic functions.
-Aaltonen and Kujala (2010); Hart and Sharma (2004) Managerial priority has been given to those 'primary' stakeholders able to control project resources (management-of-stakeholders).
-Aaltonen and Kulaja (2010); Olander (2007) Cases are different when the 'secondary' stakeholders were excluded by project managers and engaged in a set of actions to advance their claims, with negative consequences for the project outcomes.
-Bornstain (2010); Bourne and Walker (2005); Eesley and Lenox (2006); Newcombe (2003); Strauch et al. (2014); Teo and Loosemore (2014) 5.
-Megaprojects and stakeholder analysis - Future directions • The process of managing the social and political impact of megaprojects affecting secondary stakeholders requires in-depth analysis both from academics and practitioners.
-The impact of engaging with a broader range of stakeholders (management-for- stakeholders) on PIC performance has not been fully captured and evaluated.
+Scholars sen and Eskerod (2009); k et al. (2015); Yang et al. 10) rne and Walker (2005); nson et al. (2005); Mitchel l.
+(1997); McElroy and ls (2000); Nguyen et al. 09); Olander (2007) tonen and Kujala (2010); t and Sharma (2004) tonen and Kulaja (2010); nder (2007) nstain (2010); Bourne and lker (2005); Eesley and lox (2006); Newcombe 03); Strauch et al. (2014); and Loosemore (2014)

+• The process of managing the social and political impact of megaprojects affecting secondary stakeholders requires in-depth analysis both from academics and practitioners.

+• The impact of engaging with a broader range of stakeholders (management-forstakeholders) on PIC performance has not been fully captured and evaluated.

-Table 7 Limitations in current body of knowledge and future directions
+Limitations in current body of knowledge and future directions

-6. Stak ceholder analysis and local community - What we need Scholars • Persistence of the 'role-based identification', which prevents identification as individuals with specific identities and interests.
-Buchholz and Rosenthal (2005); Cleland and Ireland (2007); Crane and Ruebottom (2011); Easley and Lenox (2006); McVea and Freeman (2005) • Growing importance of communities as a new class of stakeholder although traditional stakeholder management models emphasize the management of 'primary' stakeholders.
+5. Stakeholder analysis and local community - What we need o know Scholars Persistence of the 'role-based identification', which prevents identification as individuals with specific identities and interests.
+Buchholz and Rosenthal (2005) Cleland and Ireland (2007); Crane and Ruebottom (2011); Easley and Lenox (2006); McVea and Freeman (2005) Growing importance of communities as a new class of stakeholder although traditional stakeholder management models emphasize the management of 'primary' stakeholders.
 Bourne and Walker (2005); Clarkson (1995); Dunham et al. (2006); Hillmman and Keim (2011); Zhai et al. (2009) • In the stakeholder management literature the concept of community has been left constantly unclear and undefined.
 Dunham et al. (2006); Teo and Loosemore (2011) • Not easily identifiable, the local community refers to a multitude of overlapping, competing and conflicting interests groups, but it is currently treated as a single homogeneous group.
 Atkinson and Cope (1997); Skerratt and Steiner (2013) 6.
-Stak eholder analysis and local community - Future directio ns • • A clear perception and understanding of the stakeholder local community is currently missing in the project management arena. •
+Stakeholder analysis and local community - Future direction ns • A clear perception and understanding of the stakeholder lo missing in the project management arena. • A tailored stakeholder model which integrates both the vie ew of primary and secondary stakeholders is currently missing in project and stakeholder management research.